-To start a rebase-worker
+To start a rebase-worker or rebase-stack from the local directory,

-use the start
+use the start argument:

 cd my/project

-npx rebase-framework start
+npx rebase-run start

-To have it run in the background, fork it with a &
+To have it run in the background, fork it with a &.

-npx rebase-framework start &
+npx rebase-run start &

-To stop a forked instance, you can use the stop
+To stop a forked instance, you can use the stop verb or

 kill it by hand.

-npx rebase-framework stop
+npx rebase-run stop

 Use this verb to execute the designated initialize script, as defined in your manifest file.
 This is intended to be used for setting up databases, tables and all the data stores your application might rely on.

-npx rebase-framework datastore-initialize
+npx rebase-run datastore-initialize

-verb to execute the designated
+Use the datastore-backup verb to execute the designated

 backup script, as defined in your manifest file.
 This is intended to